Metal 3D Printing Materials: What to Know

 The downside to this process, as well as for powder metallurgy, is that it leaves micro-gaps, or pores, in the parts, making them less robust and less mechanically sound.
 These parts frequently require post-processing to reduce the size of those micro-gaps and enhance part performance.

-Demystifying the DMLS Process
+Demystifying the Metal 3D Printing Process

 Today, manufacturers create metal 3D-printed parts using direct metal laser sintering (DMLS), although you’ll also hear the phrase direct metal laser melting (DMLM).
-The DMLS machine melts each layer—first the support structures to the base plate, then the part itself—with a laser aimed onto a bed of metallic powder.
+The metal 3D printer melts each layer—first the support structures to the base plate, then the part itself—with a laser aimed onto a bed of metallic powder.
 But in this case, the laser is completely melting the powder into a liquid, as opposed to sintering during which no melting occurs.
 Once a single layer of powder is micro-welded, the build platform shifts down and a re-coater blade moves across the platform to deposit the next layer of powder into the build chamber.
 The process is repeated layer-by-layer until the build is complete.

-• Parts are brushed manually to remove most of the loose powder.
+- Parts are brushed manually to remove most of the loose powder.

-• While still fixtured in the support system, parts are put through a heat-treat cycle to remove stresses.
+- While still fixtured in the support system, parts are put through a heat-treat cycle to remove stresses.

-• Parts are removed from the platform and their support structures are separated.
+- Parts are removed from the platform and their support structures are separated.

-• Parts are then finished with any needed bead blasting and/or deburring.
+- Parts are then finished with any needed bead blasting and/or deburring.

 Still, there are quality considerations when your parts are removed from the printer, and a few solutions to help improve the mechanical and aesthetic properties of the final product.